Q. Why would a student take an online course through Sterling Academy?

 Q. Does Sterling Academy offer GED testing?
 Can I get my GED online from Sterling Academy?

 A. No. GED tests can only be taken in person.
-Sterling Academy offers courses that help you prepare for the GED, but online institutions cannot administer the test.

 Q. Does Sterling Academy offer the High School Equivalency Test?